ChiZhang18/Chi-Zhang-exercise/EX_3.md

 ---------------------------------

 In this excercise, I am going to build the best predictive model possible for price and to quantify the average change in rental income per square foot by using this model.
 Before the model was assembled I cleaned the data first.
 I  removed buildings with a leasing rate of 0 per cent and lowered the scale of the building size by 1,000 square feet in order to meet the computation limit.
-Moreover,   I deleted the data with occupancy rate equal to 0 percent as we stated in the first exercise because we believe these buildings are anomalous.
-Next, to assemble the predictive model for price, we used the stepwise selection method.
+Moreover, I deleted the data with occupancy rate equal to 0 percent as we stated in the first exercise because I believe these buildings are anomalous.
+Next, to assemble the predictive model for price, I first applied the stepwise selection method.
 Two models were produced with a slight tweak.

 The first model regarded LEED and EnergyStar separately, and the second model combined them into a single category of "green certified."
-I  started with the null model in both models by regressing rent on one, and then adding new variables as shown in the forward selection method.
-Using this model as my baseline model, I ran stepwise selection process and the final model would be eventually obtained.
+I intended to start with the null model in both models by regressing rent on one, and then adding new variables as shown in the forward selection method.
+Using it as my baseline model, I ran stepwise selection process and the final model would be eventually obtained.

 The two models selected are shown below.
-We had 45 and 44 significant coefficients, including the interaction terms, respectively.
+I had 45 and 44 significant coefficients, including the interaction terms, respectively.
     ## Rent ~ cluster_rent + size + class_a + class_b + cd_total_07 +
     ##     age + cluster + net + Electricity_Costs + hd_total07 + leasing_rate +
     ##     LEED + amenities + cluster_rent:size + size:cluster + cluster_rent:cluster +